DefinetlyNotAI/Web_Scraper/CONTRIBUTING.md

 ## Guidelines for Modifications 📃

-When making modifications to the CHANGE-ME project, please adhere to the following guidelines to ensure consistency and maintainability:
+When making modifications to the Web_Scraper project, please adhere to the following guidelines to ensure consistency and maintainability:

 ### Basic Check Functions